SheltonZhaoK/Multi-Objective-Genetic-Algorithm-for-Cluster-Analysis/README.md

 Rscript test_metamorphic_seurat.R 1
 ```

 To run MOGA, SOGA, Kmeans, and Scanpy for clustering.
 Please execute the following command in "./scripts".
-The example presented is external validation, and user can change the code with different input data to perform external validation and metamorphic testing.
+The example presented is internal validation, and user can change the code with different input data to perform external validation and metamorphic testing.
 ```
 python3 test_scrnaseq_benchmarks.py
 ```